yelynn1/h6751/index.md

 ### Class Participation (5%)

+We aapreciate everyone being actively involved in the class!
+There are serveral ways of earning participation credit, which is capped at 5%:

+1. Attending guest speakers' lectures: In the semester, we have two invitied speakers, who are making a great efforts to come lecture for us.
+We do not want them speaking to a empty room.
+Your attendance at lectures with guest spearks is expected!
+In addition, it will be a very awesome chance for networking!
+You will get 1% per speark (total 2%) for attending.
+2. Attending two random lectures: we are going to take attendance at two randonly-selected (non-guest) lectures in the quarter.
+Each is worth 1% (total 2%).
+3. Karma Point: Any other act that improves the class, which instructors notics and deems worthy: 1%.

 ### Individual In-class Assignment (15%)

-We are going to have a in-class assignment, which will involving programming.
-The duration of the assignment will be 2hours.
+We are going to have a 2-hour in-class assignment, which may cover programming.
 The details will be announced later.

 ### Group Project (30%)